Fitness Test

-Use this test to compare yourself to “average” fitness benchmarks.
+Use this fitness test to compare yourself to “average” fitness benchmarks.
 Each component of this test was taken from the combined research and selection of standard military fitness tests, gold standards of what it takes to be a “Spartan Beast,” and the input of health professors and doctors (full resource list at the bottom of the page).

 The “average” results are taken from research studies and from big data companies such as FitBit, Aaptiv, and ClassPass.
 Finally, note that your results may not indicate your overall health level but can be used for comparison and a data point for progression.